NateHPS/hitchens/_posts/2020-03-25-Do-Trees-Dream?.md

 category: interview
 layout: post
 ---
-# In thy slumber doth thine leaves discern the whispers of eternity?
+## In thy slumber doth thine leaves discern the whispers of eternity?
-We interviewed a tree to find out.
+As instructed, I interviewed a tree to find out.

 *Tree, do you dream?*